My father moved from England with his parents to the United States when he was 13.

 His father served in the first world war, and when he returned home from fighting on the Salisbury Plain, there was no work to be found.
 He was a jeweler.
 All the Robinson men were silversmiths, or jewelers.
 From time out of memory, as the saying goes.
 And some of the women, too.

-His father had a jewelry manufacturing business in Birmingham,
+Dad remembered very little about his family in England.
+His grandfather had a jewelry manufacturing business in Birmingham,

 a photograph of which I stumbled upon out there on the internet.